israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 > object.property = set;
 >```

-In this code, property must be a valid JavaScript identifier, i.e. a sequence of alphanumerical characters.
+In this code, property must be a valid JavaScript identifier, i.e. a sequence of alphanumerical characters, also including the underscore ("_") and dollar sign ("$").

 ### Operator Precedence